My Oblique Injury from Baseball – the worst injury I’ve every experienced

 To not forget how this condition felt, I wrote this article about my recovery.
 I hope it assists you mentally and physically through any issues you’re having.

-Over the last 4 years, I’ve received countless email from people around the world who’ve experienced the same type of pain, who happened to stumble upon this article.
+Since writing this article (over the last 4+ years), I’ve received countless emails from people around the world who’ve experienced the same type of pain, and not knowing what it was or how to fix (rehab) it.

 Now on to the story about how I recovered from my oblique strain…